-- Save the output under exercise_data/spatial_statistics/ as random_points.shp. - Add it to the TOC (Layers list) when prompted:
+- Save the output under exercise_data/spatial_statistics/ as random_points.shp. - Check Add result to canvas option to add the output to the TOC (Layers list).

 Sampling the data

 - To create a sample dataset from the raster, you'll need to use the Point sampling tool plugin. - Refer ahead to the module on plugins if necessary. - Search for the phrase point sampling in the Plugin -> Manage and Install Plugins... and you will find the plugin. - As soon as it has been activated with the Plugin Manager, you will find the tool under Plugins \rightarrow Analyses \rightarrow Point sampling tool: